Ananga Kumar Patnaik: Early life and education

-Patnaik was born on 3 June 1949 in an noble Karan family.
+Patnaik was born on 3 June 1949 in a noble Karan family.
 He is the son of Gopal Chandra Patnaik, an Indian businessman and Shantilata Patnaik.
 He did his schooling from Rajkumar College, Raipur and graduated from University of Delhi with honours in political science.
 He then pursued his Bachelor of Laws degree from Madhusudan Law College in Cuttack.
 He was selected by the Rotary Foundation in Group Study Exchange Programme in 1976 and went to New Jersey, United States for study of the institutions of America and its people.

 Career

 Legal practice

-He enrolled with the State Bar Council of Orissa in 1974.
+He enrolled with the Bar Council of Orissa in 1974.
 As an advocate, he practiced in the High Court of Orissa, and subordinate courts & tribunals in the state.
 He also appeared in several matters before the Supreme Court of India.
 He has specialized in commercial law and constitutional law.
 From 1989 to 1990, he was the standing counsel for Orissa State Road Transportation Corporation and also the senior standing counsel for Commercial Tax Department of the Government of Orissa between 1990 and 1994.